kingreza/theswiftbook/BOOKREADME.md

 We will be referring to terms such as RAM, or memory.
 Should a term be vague, we will provide a definition of it.
 We will provide a link where you can read more about that term if the definition is not provided in the book itself.

+## Which operating system must I have?

+Swift is available for both Mac OS X and Linux.
+The majority of this book's content will focus on Swift as a pure programming language, with no links to any Mac OS X specific packages or software.
+You should therefore be confident that what you learn in The Swift Book will be applicable in all platforms on which Swift is supported.

+For a list of available Swift releases, [visit this page](https://swift.org/download/#releases).